Cargo Repositories

 [source.crates-io]

-Community Assistance To Support Cargo Virtual Repositories
+replace-with = "artifactory-remote"Community Assistance To Support Cargo Virtual Repositories

 Currently, JFrog Artifactory cannot support Cargo Virtual Repositories due to a Cargo Client limitation that does not provide a method to override dependencies for all Cargo Artifactory users.

-What is the problem?
+What Is the Problem?

 Cargo packages have a configuration file embedded into the package which lists the package's dependencies.
-Each dependency contains a URL field that is supposed to point to the same location of the package but more than often the URLs point to a source in a different location than the package itself.
+Each dependency contains a URL field that is supposed to point to the same location of the package but often the URLs point to a source in a different location than the package itself.

-With this being said, Cargo have provided developers with a solution to override dependencies as documented in Overriding Dependencies - The Cargo Book .
+With this being said, Cargo has provided developers with a solution to override dependencies as documented in Overriding Dependencies - The Cargo Book .
 Still, unfortunately, it is mostly for development use cases where a single user would set up their specific environment to point to local resources, and it does not provide a scalable method to override dependencies for all users consuming Cargo packages from Artifactory.

-For further details please see the full discussions here:
+For further details, see the full discussions:

 - Add the ability to replace any source in .cargo/config.toml file